-Despite the infrastructure, framework and technology being available for quite some time now, car manufacturers have been hesitant to offer the option of buying their cars online.
+Despite the infrastructure, framework and technology available for quite some time now, car manufacturers have been hesitant to offer the option of buying their cars online.

-At a time now when all businesses need to adapt to the new normal thanks to coronavirus, car salesmen are being caught out in the traditional dealership landscape and are making it increasingly difficult for consumers to get what they need.
+At a time now when all businesses need to adapt to the new normal thanks to coronavirus, car salespeople are being caught out in the traditional dealership landscape and are making it increasingly difficult for consumers to get what they need.

 Almost everything else is available to purchase online with buy-it-now convenience, ready to be dropped right at your doorstep – but why is it taking so long for cars to get this treatment?